scottdware/panco/docs/docs.md

-  help        Help about any command objects     Commands to work with address, service and tag objects policy      Commands to work with security, NAT, Decryption and Policy-Based Forwarding policies template    Generate CSV templates for object and policy importing version     Version information for panco
+  help        Help about any command objects     Commands to work with address, service and tag objects policy      Commands to work with security, NAT, Decryption and Policy-Based Forwarding policies

 Flags:
   -h, --help   help for panco